Absentation, the hero leaves the security and comfort of home…

 As I reach my seat, it’s quite apparent that I am already being expected, which is a nice feeling when you’re going on a journey abroad.
 Within short sequence I receive the slippers, vanity kit and pyjamas.

-Mimosa – freshly squeezed orange juice and champagne
+Mimosa, served on the ground as a welcome drink – freshly squeezed orange juice and champagne.

 The Balik salmon is very tasty.
 I think I may perhaps have been a bit overly enthusiastic in demolishing it though, because the next thing I know the steward comes along and asks me if I’d like some more.
 Oh go on then, if you force me…!